 A performance on the rooftop of Things that can happen, 98 Apliu Street, Hong Kong

-Julian Hou’s audio performance Fire Makes No Sound explores ancient Chinese court music as survived through Japanese Gagaku and its qualities of flute registers representing various mythological characters – the base and bodily human, the heavens, and the the dragon that travels amongst them.
+Julian Yi-Zhong Hou’s audio performance Fire Makes No Sound explores ancient Chinese court music as survived through Japanese Gagaku and its qualities of flute registers representing various mythological characters – the base and bodily human, the heavens, and the dragon that travels amongst them.
 The different registers here assume contemporary characters: Bad Breath, Cryptocurrencies (Bitcoin and Ethereum), and the Smoke that travels between.
 Scripted spoken language, paired with digitally composed music, result in discomfiting layers of computer-generated voice and swelling synthesizers.
 The audio is unsettled and shifts between a slightly cool, therapeutic tone to something less ponderous and more cunning.

 Four costumes are displayed as backdrops to the performance.
-Made twith quilted and applique patterns, these bespoke garments are derived from architectural and mechanical infrastructure reminiscent of 1980s High-Tech design, which respond to ideological representations of late capitalist ideas around transparency of capital and the ornamentation of infrastructure.
+Made with quilted and applique patterns, these bespoke garments are derived from architectural and mechanical infrastructure reminiscent of 1980s High-Tech design, which respond to ideological representations of late capitalist ideas around transparency of capital and the ornamentation of infrastructure.

 Jesse McKee, 221A’s Head of Strategy, host a series of events at Things that can happen over the spring which respond to Hong Kong’s role as one of Vancouver’s major sources of international capital.
 Corresponding to this city reveals a frank processing of the emotional weights that Hong Kong’s capital excerpts on places like Vancouver and beyond.
 Not expecting to find the face of this capital and address it, instead, the programme’s ambition is to support the individual and social ways that we are responding to the influences of capital’s effects.
 Mark Fisher writes in his final book, The Weird and the Eerie, 2017, that “capital is at every level an eerie entity: conjured out of nothing, [it] exerts more influence than any allegedly substantial entity”.